cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 =======

+##### Added
+- Balance check notification added before wallet selection menus are shown to know that work is done in the background

 ##### Fixed
 - Removed +i file locking on .addr files when using `Wallet >> Encrypt` as these are re-generated from keys and need to be writable
 - Balance check added to `Funds >> Withdraw` for base address as this is used to pay the withdraw transaction fee